Estishi87/estishi87.github.io/CatchMeIfYouCan/README.md

   </a>, Bartholomew Jay "Bart" Simpson (Brother) <a align="left"> <img src="images/happyBrother1.png" width="25" height="25">
   </a>, and Margaret Evelyn Lenny "Maggie" Simpson (Baby Sister) <a align="left"> <img src="images/angrybaby1.png" width="25" height="25">
   </a> — that pursue Lisa.
 When Lisa eats all of the ice-cream and doughnuts, the player win the game.
 <div align="center">
     <img src="images/fav1.svg" alt="Logo" width="80" height="80">
   </a> </div>

-I have styled an infinate moving grid on the top of the webpage to make it stylish, I used the same method to create the game board:
+<p align="left">I have styled an infinate moving grid on the top of the webpage to make it stylish, I used the same method to create the game board:<p align="left">
 <!-- Moving Letters Pic -->
 <div align="center">
     <img src="images/grid.JPG" alt="Logo" width="500" height="80">